PrefectHQ/prefect/docs/cloud/users/index.md

 Sign up for a Prefect Cloud account at [app.prefect.cloud](https://app.prefect.cloud).

-An individual user can be invited to become a member of other [Accounts](/cloud/pro-enterprise/).
+An individual user can be invited to become a member of other accounts.

 ## User settings